-The City of Sydney with consultants HASSELL undertook a detailed urban design study for the precinct to examine the location and hierarchy of streets, provision of open space, flood mitigation and built form.
+In 2009 and 2010 the City of Sydney with consultants HASSELL undertook a detailed urban design study for the precinct which examined the future location and hierarchy of streets, provision of open space, flood mitigation and built form.

-The precinct will transition from industrial and warehouse uses to a mixed use residential neighbourhood with high quality built form and public domain.
-A number of new streets are required to break up the existing industrial parcels and achieve connectivity within and surrounding the precinct.
-The study emphasises the extension of Gadigal Avenue through the precinct as a vibrant corridor with a mix of uses.
+The study envisages a precinct which will gradually transition from industrial and warehouse uses to a mixed use residential neighbourhood with high quality built form and public domain.
+New streets are required to break up the existing industrial lots and achieve permeability through the precinct and connectivity to surrounding areas.
+The study emphasises the extension of Gadigal Avenue as a vibrant corridor with a mix of uses.
 Archibald Avenue is promoted as the main street for retail and café activity.
-Three public open spaces will become further community nodes, providing opportunities for both passive and active recreation.
+Three public open spaces will become further gathering places, with opportunities for both passive and active recreation.
 Built form will define the public domain, creating lower height local streets, taller primary streets and a pedestrian scale throughout.

 Following testing and refinement by City staff, the recommendations from HASSELL’s study have been translated into detailed planning controls.

 The Lachlan Precinct DCP Amendment contains detailed built form and public domain controls for the precinct and supports the primary planning controls set in the parent legal instrument, South Sydney Local Environmental Plan 1998.
+It will facilitate the delivery of approximately 3,500 new dwellings and over 11,000 square metres of public open space.
+It will also secure new stormwater management infrastructure, a new street network and pedestrian and cycle links.
 It came into effect in April 2013.

-The Wulaba Park Site DCP Amendment contains detailed built form and public domain controls specific to the site, facilitating a further 500 dwellings and 4,000sqm of public open space that will also act as a detention basin.
+The Wulaba Park Site DCP Amendment is a site specific amendment for a key site consisting of four landholdings: 54A O’Dea Avenue, 56-60 O’Dea Avenue, 879B South Dowling Street and 881-891 South Dowling Street, Waterloo.
+It contains detailed built form and public domain controls specific to the site and will facilitate a further 500 dwellings and 4,000 square metres of public open space that will also act as a detention basin.
 It came into effect in August 2012.